 The policyholder’s boat suffered devastating engine damage to the point the vessel was beyond repair.
 The vessel was an 85 foot Broward Motor Yacht that was equipped with two turbo charged Detroit Diesel 12v71 engines.
 While he was traveling between the Bahamas and Miami, the insured observed black smoke coming from the engines.

 When the insured returned to dock, he inspected his engines but was unable to determine the nature of the problem nor the cause of loss.
 He filed an insurance claim for the damage to his boat engines.
 He carried an all-risk policy.
 This type of coverage does not just cover a number of specified risks.
 Rather, all risk policies cover all risks unrelated to fraud that are not expressly excluded.
-The policy placed the impetus on the policyholder to establish that the loss was caused by a peril covered under the policy.
 The insurance company denied the claim alleging that the loss resulted from wear and tear.

 The court noted that the policyholder only needed to prove that the loss was fortuitous even if the precise cause of the loss could not be determined.
 The court determined the loss was fortuitous and accidental, so the evidence supporting the actual cause of the loss from plaintiff’s expert simply reinforced this conclusion.
 The court also reasoned that imposing more than a minimal evidentiary burden on the insured to prove the loss was fortuitous and accidental would defeat the purpose of all-risk insurance.